 The screen width should be considered as well.
 For professional purposes, the wide screen is effective because it allows you to easily move, scroll and scale, and most importantly, draw or edit photos on the screen.
 The small screen of pen tablets for Photoshop is tedious to work with.
 It is connected to the fact that creating thinner lines on drafts can be quite inconvenient if you don’t zoom in to get a better overall view.

 Of course, the most expensive tablets always come with the best quality and amazing features for your business or hobby.
 Still, the best Wacom tablet for drawing is an inexpensive tablet that you can purchase without spending a fortune.
 Luckily, there is a wide variety of tablets on the market that come at a good price with the best features you could want.

 When buying a Wacom tablet, you should consider the type of work you want to perform.
 To avoid regrets and disappointments, you should also consider the amount of work you want to do.
-There are different kinds of tablets for such tasks as drawing, sketching, photo editing and more.
+There are different kinds of tablets for such tasks as drawing, sketching, picture enhancement and more.
 Besides, your tablet of choice depends on whether you are engaged in a hobby, professional photography work or graphic design.
 If that’s the case, the functionality of the Wacom tablet should live up to your expectations.

 The tablet must be efficient enough to accommodate all the necessary software, such as creative design packages.
 This will be reflected in the computing power of the tablets.
 Working with them should be easy, too, with the presence of shortcuts and custom keys that are relevant to the desires of users.
 Another thing to point out is that a Wacom tablet pen must be sensitive enough to draw faster and faster with each button press.